 Nursing: Clinical Nurse Leader (D.N.P.)

-The online Post-Baccalaureate Clinical Nurse Leader Doctor of Nursing Practice (PB CNL DNP) program prepares nurses for the highest level of specialized nursing practice.
+The online Bachelor of Science in Nursing to Clinical Nurse Leader Doctor of Nursing Practice (BSN-DNP CNL) program prepares nurses for the highest level of specialized nursing practice.
 Students are prepared for innovative leadership where they will translate evidence into practice, improve systems of care and measure health outcomes in diverse settings.
 Students are required to plan, implement, and evaluate a quality improvement project customized to support their unique aspirations.

-This Post-Baccalaureate Clinical Nurse Leader DNP program is for nurses with a baccalaureate degree in nursing who are seeking leadership development and certification as a Clinical Nurse Leader with a doctoral degree.
+This Bachelor of Science in Nursing to DNP Clinical Nurse Leader program is for nurses with a baccalaureate degree in nursing who are seeking leadership development and certification as a Clinical Nurse Leader with a doctoral degree.

 Graduates are uniquely qualified to collaborate with leaders in healthcare to improve the quality of care.
 Graduates attain eligibility for CNL certification through the American Association of Colleges of Nursing (AACN) Clinical Nurse Leader certification examination.